Understanding the Turkish Business Visa Landscape

 Challenge #2: Financial Documentation Gaps

-The Solution: Maintain consistent banking activity.
-If you recently received a large transfer, include a letter of explanation with supporting documentation (sale proceeds, investment returns, etc.).
+The Solution: Maintain consistent banking activity for at least three to six months before application.
+If you recently received a large transfer, include a letter of explanation with supporting documentation (sale proceeds, investment returns, business receipts).
 Corporate accounts with regular business transactions carry more weight than personal accounts with sporadic activity.
+Providing ITRs for 2-3 years, salary slips, or business tax filings increases approval chances significantly.

 Strategic Advantages for UAE-Based Entrepreneurs